ABOUT

 ↓Scroll to see more↓

-The year 2024 has been a breakthrough year for Maayan Licht.
+The year 2024 was a breakthrough year for Maayan Licht.
 He was marked as a rising star for the role of Achilles in Porpora’s Ifigenia in Aulide conducted by Christophe Rousset and directed by Max Emanuel Cenčić, and the title role in the world premiere of Ľubica Čekovská’s Here I Am, Orlando, nominated for the International Opera Awards.
-Licht has been called the modern-day Farinelli, known for singing roles that almost no one else can perform today.
-He has also received outstanding reviews for his portrayal of the title role in Handel’s Xerxes, a role he will reprise in Staatstheater Oldenburg.
-Moreover, Licht will shine with Julia Lezhneva in the main role of Alcidoro in J.C.
-Bach’s Amor Vincitore at the SWR Festival Schwetzingen and on tour in May 2025 and in the role of Cherubino in Mozart’s Le nozze di Figaro at Oper Dortmund, premiering in September 2025.
+He also received outstanding reviews for his portrayal of the title role in Handel’s Xerxes, a role he later reprised at Staatstheater Oldenburg.

 Discovered by his Israeli teacher Vita Gurevich, Licht completed his Early Music vocal studies at the Conservatory of Amsterdam under Xenia Meijer, graduating with distinction in 2021.
 He has since received numerous awards, including the Grand Prize at the Vienna International Music Competition, the jury and audience prizes at the Grachtenfestival Competition in 2020 with his duo “Duo Zeffiretti”.